Darxo/Hardened/README.md

 - **Wardogs** now have 50 Melee Skill (down from 55), 20 Melee Defense (down from 25), 25 Ranged Defense (down from 30) and 5 Vision (down from 7)

 **Humans:**
 - Peasant Parties now drop 0 Crowns (down from 0-50).
-Peasants killed in battle now randomly drop crowns, food or tools or a valueable ring
+Peasants killed in battle now randomly drop Crowns, food or tools or a valueable ring
 - **Noble Footmen** lose **Shield Expert**
 - **Mercenaries** now use Shields that are colored in their respective Banner colors
 - **Swordmaster** with **Blade Dancer** perk now only spawn with **Noble Swords**